-Deans' Summer Research Fellowships can support faculty-mentored research in any discipline in the humanities, social sciences and STEM fields and is open to Duke Students enrolled for fall 2023.
+Deans' Summer Research Fellowships can support faculty-mentored research in any discipline in the humanities, social sciences and STEM fields and is open to Duke undergraduate students enrolled for following fall semester.
 Preference is given to students whose research is directly related to their senior thesis projects.
 Those students looking for arts funding should apply to the Benenson Award in the Arts.

 Note that fellowships are reportable income by IRS rules.
 Taxes are not allowable budget line items.
 See: http://finance.duke.edu/payroll/noncomp